Student Organizations within Falk College

 With over 300 recognized student organizations, Syracuse University offers a wide variety of involvement opportunities.
 Falk College has many student organizations within our majors.
 Click on the tabs below to learn more about each opportunity.

 What is the Peer Advising Program?

 The primary job of a Falk College Peer Advisor is to help incoming freshmen and transfer students understand and transition into college life.
 The Peer Advisor contacts their advisees (usually 8-10 students) in the summer and then meets with their group of advisees during Syracuse Welcome Weekend in the Fall.
 After that, Peer Advisors are asked to be available to their advisees as needed, especially during their first semester of study here.

-There are orientation/training sessions for Peer Advisors both before they go home for the summer and immediately before the start of the Fall semester.
+There are orientation/training sessions for Peer Advisors before they go home for the summer, during the summer and immediately before the start of the Fall semester.

 Why do it?